Meland Municipality: Transport

 As an island municipality, the road network of Meland depended upon bridges to connect it to the mainland.
 The Nordhordland Bridge, which spans the Salhusfjorden between Flatøy and Klauvaneset in Bergen, connected Meland to the mainland.
 The bridge is the main road northwards from Bergen, and is part of European route E39.
 The Krossnessundet Bridge, which is part of Fv 564, connects Flatøy to Holsnøy, the largest island of the municipality.
 The Krossnessundet Bridge opened in 1977, while the Nordhordland Bridge dates from 1994.
 The Hagelsund Bridge connects the island of Flatøy to Knarvik on the Lindås peninsula to the east.

 History

-Meland had several traces of early settlement, including remnants of stone houses, terraced walls, and farms.
+The area of Meland Municipality had several traces of early settlement, including remnants of stone houses, terraced walls, and farms.
 Holmeknappen (from the 18th century) was restored in 1992, and it includes equipment for barrel production and salting herring.
 Meland has been a church site since the mid-13th century.
 The stave church on this site was in use until 1616 when a new wooden church was built on the same site.
 That church was demolished in 1816 and the new (present) Meland Church was erected in 1816.